Assistance dog: United States

 In the United States, the Americans with Disability Act states that there is no formal certification or registration required for a dog to become an Assistance Dog.
-State and local governments, businesses, and nonprofit organizations that serve the public generally must allow service animals to accompany people with disabilities in all areas of the facility where the public is normally allowed to go.
+However, the dog should be trained to perform specific tasks for people with disabilities.
+State and local governments, businesses, and nonprofit organizations that serve the public must allow service animals to accompany people with disabilities in all areas of the facility where the public is normally allowed to go.

+In the service dog community, the issue of "fake service dogs" creates ongoing debates about whether service dogs should go through a formal certification.